onap/integration/docs/docs_vCPE_tosca_local.rst

    Secondly, update the values according to your environment.

    ::
+      "open_cli_product": set to CLI product you installed, onap-dublin is OK for this test.
       "open_cli_home": set to the oclip home path, "aai_url": set to msb ip and port you used, "msb_url": set to msb ip and port you used, "multicloud_url": set to msb ip and port you used,

+      "complex_name": set to any complex name you want to use, the name must be unique

       "cloud_region_data": {
            "RegionOne":(update to your Region name) {
-               "cloud-region-version": the cloud region version of your Cloud region, "esr-system-info-id": "1111ce1f-aa78-4ebf-8d6f-4b62773e9b01",
+               "cloud-region-version": the cloud region version of your Cloud region, you can keep "titanium_cloud" "esr-system-info-id": "1111ce1f-aa78-4ebf-8d6f-4b62773e9b01",
                 "service-url": the ip change to your openstack ip address, "user-name": the user name you created on openstack,